kwahoo2/Mortar/README.md

 4. Click "Sync with Stellarium".
 Both programs are synced now.
 Real telescope will follow the virtual one.

 5. While Mortar supports fine microstepping, constant movement may introduce vibrations.
-To prevent this a "Start Stop mode" is availabe.
-When enabled Mortat will move the telescope in predefined intervals.
+To prevent this a "Start Stop mode" is available.
+When enabled Mortar will move the telescope in predefined intervals.

 ## Running Mortar with root privileges but without password